Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

 * **Pn.n** Motor CAN board address (if applicable) and driver number
-* **C"port"** Port name of the brake control port. **The port must be on the same CAN board as the driver.** The CAN address does not need to be specified in the port name, but if it is then it must be the same as the driver address.
+* **C"port"** Port name of the brake control port. **The port must be on the same CAN board as the driver.** The CAN address does not need to be specified in the port name, but if it is then it must be the same as the driver CAN address.
+* **Snnn** (RRF 3.5 and later only) Delay in milliseconds between de-energising the brake solenoid (to activate the brake) and disabling the driver when M18 or M84 is used to turn off the motor.
+This is to allow the brake to engage fully before the motor curent is turned off.

 ### Examples
 <br>